bradleybossard/pandoc_resume/resume.md

 Experience
 ----

+**Senior Software Engineer - [moovel] - *2017 - Present* **

+moovel is a subsidiary of Daimler AG (Mercedes Benz) and part of Daimler's mobility strategy.  moovel develops white label mobile ticketing solutions for transit agencies.

+* Microservice development and architecture

 **Senior Software Engineer - [VenueNext] - *2016 - Present* **

 VenueNext is a venture-funded startup building a platform for